arturz/fork-with-emitter/README.md

     /*
       Returns Promise that resolves with data resolved from master's .onRequest() listener.
-      Rejects if response is not sent after 10 seconds.
+      Rejects if response is not sent after 10 seconds. maximumTimeout = Infinity -> for veery long tasks, not recommended though, because if task stucks and slave still works it will cause a memory leak.
     */
     request(event, listener, maximumTimeout = 10)
   },